GabeScott/standard-works-vault/General Conference/2015 April - Blessings of the Temple.md

 # Blessings of the Temple

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2015 General Conference*

+>*As we attend the temple, there can come to us a dimension of spirituality and a feeling of peace.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/04/blessings-of-the-temple?lang=eng)